 open/close all folders

-In the 2011 Daredevil series, this actually becomes attorney Matt Murdock's new business plan.
+- In the 2011 Daredevil series, this actually becomes attorney Matt Murdock's new business plan.
 Since Matt Murdock is widely suspected of secretly being Daredevil, it becomes difficult for him to represent clients effectively.
 So he and his partner Foggy Nelson start a new business — coaching clients who can't afford or don't want to hire counsel to effectively represent themselves in court.

 "Mr. Smith, I have no problem with you representing yourself, but would you please, for the love of God, stop jumping in and out of that chair!"

 Fielding: DOES THE TERM 'OPERATION SAPPHIRE MEAN ANYTHING TO YOU?!?!

+- Fracture: Ted Crawford decides to represent himself in an attempted murder trial, and he does it very effectively.
+He manages to get himself acquitted despite a signed confession, a murder weapon, and motive.
 The way he was able to do this was that the investigating detective was sleeping with the victim (the killer's wife) making the confession suspect when the detective's testimony of it was undermined, and the murder weapon had never been fired (he had switched it with the detective's weapon as they were identical models).
 As for motive, without evidence it's useless.
 This was helped by the fact that the prosecutor had his foot out the door as he was about to get a job at a prestigious law firm and wasn't taking the case very seriously due to the mountain of evidence.
-Crawford also purposely used an Obfuscating Stupidity angle by presenting himself as a layman unaquainted with courtroom procedures but deciding to represent himself by exercising his basic rights presumably out of hubris.
-When he later pushes for an acquital based on lack of admissable evidence by the prosecution, he reveals that he has quite a bit of legal expertise, which the annoyed judge quickly notices.
+Crawford also purposely used an Obfuscating Stupidity angle to appear like an easy win to the haughty and uninterested public prosecutor.
+When the prosecutor then finds a way to try Crawford for murder, Crawford hires a defense team of 4+ lawyers.
+He no longer has the tricks available that got him acquitted the first time.
+Both times rely on Hollywood Law.

 - Inverted in Law Abiding Citizen in that he does insist on defending himself but he's also highly intelligent and he did do research on it beforehand.
 They find books on law at his home when they arrest him.
 He's not a lawyer, but he's smart enough to handle his defense purely on what he taught himself.
 Also, he never goes to trial, it's just at his bail hearing, and he mocks the judge for accepting his legal arguments to provoke her into sending him to jail.
 All part of his plan.

 - Robert Kearns defends himself in Flash Of Genius in his 1980 lawsuit against Ford, which ends with $10.1 million in damages, after his attorney Gregory Lawson (Alan Alda) withdraws from the suit.
 He then sues Chrysler in 1992, receiving $18.7 million.
 In Real Life, he was represented by Gregory Lawson in the suit against Ford, but did represent himself against Chrysler.
 It's possible this was changed to have a scene where he examines himself in the witness stand in homage of the King of the Hill episode below.

 - In the G. K. Chesterton story "The Ecstatic Thief", the eponymous thief defends himself successfully.

 - In the first Tim Dorsey novel, a high school student represents himself and his friends on drunk driving and possession of alcohol charges, despite having never once even looked at a law book before getting arrested.
 He succeeds in getting them all off on a technicality, and grows up to be a DA.

-In the third book in the Babylon 5 PsiCorps trilogy, Bester defends himself in a war crimes trial.
+- In the third book in the Babylon 5 PsiCorps trilogy, Bester defends himself in a war crimes trial.
 His closing statement actually gets an ovation.
 While he doesn't get himself completely off the hook, his sentence is reduced from death to life in prison while on sleeper (telepathic suppression) drugs.

 Live Action TV